jbernotat/CentralLabFacilities.github.io/joint-simon-effect.md

 The posture recording is triggered via a so called _job_ (in the Jenkins) that is explained in the following.

-Now, switch to the Jenkins in your browser https://localhost:8080/?auto_refresh=true Trigger the job "runnable-remotelab-jsp-nao-calibration-master-runnable-toolkit-remotelab-nightly" (stopwatch icon) and follow the instructions on screen.
+Now, switch to the Jenkins in your browser https://localhost:8080/?auto_refresh=true Log in and trigger the job "runnable-remotelab-jsp-nao-calibration-master-runnable-toolkit-remotelab-nightly" (stopwatch icon)
+, follow the instructions on screen.

 You will be asked for whether you want to record postures for the left or right arm and then to move the easily moveable arms (thus not stiffened) to the positions as indicated.